 - The data subject has lodged an objection to the processing pursuant to applicable Swiss data protection regulations or Art.
 21 (1) GDPR and it has not yet been determined whether the controller’s legitimate reasons outweigh those of the data subject.

-If one of the above-mentioned conditions applies and a data subject wishes to request a re-triction of personal data stored by the firm, he/she may contact an employee of the controller at any time.
-The employee of the firm will initiate the restriction of the processing.
+If one of the above-mentioned conditions applies and a data subject wishes to request a re-triction of personal data stored by the firm, he/she may contact the Data Protection Officer at any time.

 f) Right to data portability